Help us understand our audience.

 Strong

-• Dr. Micere Keels: Dr. Micere Keels is a Professor at the University of Chicago, Department of Comparative Human Development.
+Dr. Micere Keels is a professor in the Department of Comparative Human Development at the University of Chicago.
 Her research focuses on understanding how sociodemographic characteristics (race-ethnicity and poverty, in particular) structure the supports and challenges that individuals experience.
 She is particularly invested in systems-change interventions.
-She is the founding project director of the Trauma-Informed Educational Practices Project.